Mission San Jose High School: Quiz bowl-style tournaments

 In 2008, Mission San Jose's National Ocean Science Bowl Team placed first at the regional competition, advancing to the National Competition and placing second behind Lincoln-Sudbury Regional High School.

-In 2015, Mission San Jose's Ocean Science Bowl team finished fourth in the nationals; they attended the nationals again in 2017.
+In 2026, Mission San Jose's National Science Bowl team placed first at the national competition, winning $5,000 for the school's science department.

-In 2022, Mission San Jose's Science Bowl team finished second in Nationals.

-In 2023, 2024, 2025 Mission San Jose's Science Bowl team won Regionals and qualified for Nationals.

 Speech and debate

 In 2004–2005, Mission San Jose's Lincoln-Douglas Debate team (also known as OHSODEF) was ranked first in the country.
 The team won the National Tournament of Champions in 2003 and closed out (having two debaters meet in the final round of) the 2004 Fall Classic tournament at the Greenhill School.

-Local (Bay Area) competitions

-At the Bay Area Science and Innovation Consortium WonderCup Challenge, MSJ has won in four years; three of those wins were in a row (2004–2006).
+In 2018, the team won the National Speech and Debate Association national championship in Public forum debate.

 Go tournaments

 Mission San Jose's Go team took first place at the California High School Go Championships three years in a row (2005–2007).
 In 2008, the MSJ Go club won first place in the Open Division to become the national champions.
 In 2010, Mission won first place in Division A at the newly formed Bay Area High School Go Tournament.